aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The fortune you seek is in another cookie.
+> 🥠 You can always find happiness at work on Friday.

-Last update: Fri Oct 25 05:09:54 2024
+Last update: Sat Oct 26 05:08:11 2024

 ### Let's play! 🎮